Professor of Medicine (Active Emeritus)

 ASHG: Can you describe your transition from trainee to working professional?
 How did you land your first “real” job?

-Dr. Reaven: I joined what was essentially a new Medical School as a Senior Research Fellow.
-Although I was a "Fellow", I functioned as a faculty remember in that I was responsible for seeing patients, teaching medical students, and initiating an independent research program.
-I was in a "real job" as a Fellow, and when a Chairman of the Department of Medicine was appointed, my status was simply changed from Fellow to Faculty member.
+Dr. Reaven: I joined what was essentially a new medical school as a Senior Research Fellow.
+Although I was a “Fellow”, I functioned as a faculty member in that I was responsible for seeing patients, teaching medical students, and initiating an independent research program.
+I was in a “real job” as a Fellow, and when a Chairman of the Department of Medicine was appointed, my status was simply changed from Fellow to Faculty member.
 How lucky can one get?

 ASHG: What are your favorite and least favorite parts of your job?

 Dr. Reaven: It is an easy question.
-The favorite parts of my job are interacting with young Trainees, and also having the opportunity to continuing the excitement of doing research.
-My least favorite parts are the continued "bureaucratization" of Universities, and competing for research funds as the NIH reduces support, particularly for single investigator-initiated studies aimed at understanding pathophysiology in human beings.
+The favorite parts of my job are interacting with young trainees and having the opportunity to continue the excitement of doing research.
+My least favorite parts are the continued bureaucratization of universities, and competing for research funds as the NIH reduces support, particularly for single investigator-initiated studies aimed at understanding pathophysiology in human beings.

 ASHG: Who was one of your most important mentors?
 How did you approach/meet him or her?
 How did you choose this person to be your mentor?

 The other was John Luetscher, who discovered aldosterone.
-He was a clinical scientist, who was able to discern when the conventional wisdom concerning a clinical explanation for an abnormality,, e.g., edema, made no sense, and to initiate the experiments, animal and people, that would eventually lead to a much better explanation.
-The idea of focussing on important clinical issues, and trying to illuminate them more thoughtfully, is a trait of his that I tried to emulate throughout my “career.”
+He was a clinical scientist who was able to discern when the conventional wisdom concerning a clinical explanation for an abnormality and to initiate experiments in animal and people that would eventually lead to a much better explanation.
+The idea of focusing on important clinical issues and trying to illuminate them more thoughtfully is a trait of his that I tried to emulate throughout my career.